Von-Hippel-Lindau (VHL) syndrome is an autosomal dominant disease caused by a germline mutation in VHL tumor suppressor gene.

-In case of large and fast-growing hemangioblastomas, surgical removal of the tumor is the most recommended option.
+In the case of large and fast-growing hemangioblastomas, surgical removal of the tumor is the most commonly recommended option.
 Besides surgery, non-invasive high dose radiotherapy such as stereotactic radiosurgery is another option to accurately target brain tumors.

 In cases of extensive spinal cord tumors, preoperative arterial embolization may be included as a part of disease management.

 Partial removal of the adrenal gland is the choice of surgical intervention for pediatric patients.
 Minimally invasive laparoscopic surgery is also effective in some cases.

 Pancreatic cysts are generally harmless and do not require any surgical intervention. .

-Given the complexity of VHL syndrome, individuals who are diagnosed with the disease; individuals with VHL pathogenic mutation but without any clinical manifestation; and at risk relatives who did not go through genetic testing require a close monitoring by healthcare professionals for better disease management.
-A routine surveillance protocol for VHL syndrome includes:
+Given the complexity of VHL syndrome, individuals who are diagnosed with the disease, those with a VHL pathogenic mutation without any clinical manifestation, as well all at-risk relatives who have not gone through genetic testing, will require close monitoring by healthcare professionals for better disease management.

-Annual ophthalmic examinations starting at early childhood for the screening of retinal angioma
+- Annual ophthalmic examinations starting at early childhood for the screening of retinal angioma

-Brain MRI in every 1-3 years starting at adolescence for the screening of CNS hemangioblastoma
+- Brain MRI in every 1-3 years starting at adolescence for the screening of CNS hemangioblastoma

-Abdominal MRI or ultrasound examination in every 12 months starting at the age of 16 years for the screening of kidney and pancreatic tumors
+- Abdominal MRI or ultrasound examination in every 12 months starting at the age of 16 years for the screening of kidney and pancreatic tumors

-Annual blood pressure monitoring and urine test for catecholamine metabolites for the screening of adrenal gland tumors
+- Annual blood pressure monitoring and urine test for catecholamine metabolites for the screening of adrenal gland tumors

-Genetic counseling, which includes proper medical explanations on the nature, inheritance, and implications of the disease to the affected or at risk parents, is an important approach to prevent disease transmission over generations.
+Genetic counseling, which includes proper medical explanations on the nature, inheritance, and implications of the disease to the affected or at-risk parents, is an important approach to prevent disease transmission over generations.
 Molecular testing is recommended for parents of an affected individual to look for a mutation.
 If the pathogenic variant is not known, ophthalmic screening and abdominal ultrasound are other options that should be suggested to both parents.